Disclaimer: For the final time, I do not own anything from the Batman franchise. ^..^

 The sound of ringing metal invaded my ears.
 Boots were climbing the ladder to my left.

 "Ivy!" the Scarecrow called, summoning my only means of escape.
 I would never have asked her to pull me from the Scarecrow's side, but at the same time, I was the only one who could help him.
 I couldn't be caught.

 I looked up to see Robin being flung through the air.
 A grapple was propelled after him, in an attempt to catch him before he fell uncontrollably.
-With the Batman temporarily distracted, Ivy came over and hauled me upright.
+With the Batman temporarily distracted, Ivy came to me and hauled me up.
 The first cop appeared over the side of building, raising his firearm.
 I was pulled back over the adjacent edge of the roof.

 Air rushed by my ears and that awful weightless sensation tore my stomach to shreds.
 We only fell for a handful of seconds.
 Ivy summoned a thick-stemmed plant from the ground below to catch us.
 The deep cry I heard from her told me she was using the last of her strength.

 "Hang in there, Red!" called Harley from below.
-She climbed up the stem with ease, joining us on the head of the growing stalk as we rose once again.
+She climbed up the stem with ease, joining us on the head of the growing stalk.
+We rose once again.

 I didn't have much time to acknowledge her presence, my attention was fixed on the rooftop where Batman now stood with Robin.